aldefouw/redcap_cypress/README.md

 The tough part is that asking the question is not enough.  *Until we perform some kind of test against an instance of REDCap, we do not know the answers to the above questions.*

 **To test these questions, in the past, we've had to do manual testing.**  And manual testing has served many of us very well.
-But manual testing has some inherent problems.
+But manual testing has some inherent challenges.

 ### Manual Testing Challenges
-1. **Time** - it takes a lot of time to test all of the features
+1. **Time** - it takes a lot of time to test all features
 2. **Tediousness** - it is extremely tedious to click through the application
 3. **Consistency** - it is hard to test everything in a consitent way each time